 You will typically acquire shares in 8-12 companies.

-Please read the tax reliefs and risks information here before downloading an Information Memorandum.
+Please read the tax reliefs and risks information here before downloading our Information Pack.

 £25,000 minimum subscription.